Continuous Integration and Deployment for Dynamics 365 CRM with Azure DevOps Pipelines

 2. Required Tools: Install the Power Platform Build Tools from the Visual Studio Marketplace: Power Platform Build Tools

-Let’s start with creating the Build and Release Pipelines for exporting the Dynamics 365 solution and Importing
+Creating Build and Release Pipelines for Dynamics 365 CRM

 Create Build and Release Pipelines